ais2397/sys2syz/README.md

  ```

 **Note:** For this step its mandatory to have the operating system toolchain.
--  `make clean` the kernel source directory before this step if some object files already exist.
-This is to avoid missing the extraction of compilation commands for any of the artifacts.
+-  `make clean` the kernel source directory before this step if you have previously built the kernel.

  ```shell
  ./setup.sh -b <operating_system> <path_to_kernel_src>